 Since we have heard that some persons have gone out from us and troubled you with words, unsettling your minds, although we gave them no instructions, (Acts 15:24, ESV)

-As Gods men we must vigorously defend the historic faith once for all delivered to the saints, it is our solemn duty to defend the truth of the scriptures and the truth of the Church’s public and agreed interpretation and application of those scriptures because as scriptures says about itself… it has no private interpretation… therefore the church must be in one accord and agree on the foundational and important doctrines or the Church and its people will be weak.
+As God’s people we must vigorously defend the historic faith once and for all delivered to the saints.
+It is our solemn duty to defend the truth of the scriptures and the truth of the church’s public and agreed interpretation and application of those scriptures because as scripture says about itself… it has no private interpretation… therefore the church must be in one accord and agree on the foundational and important doctrines or the church and it’s people will be weak.

 The Council of Jerusalem knew this and sent the letter and faithful men to remedy this early attack on the church.